codio/knowledge/source/instructors/getstarted/support/support.rst

 Community
 *********

 The Codio community forum is a place for Codio users to engage with each other and share best practices.
-You can access it from the Connect area or go to `Codio Community <https://community.codio.com/>`_ directly.
+You can access it from the Connect menu or go to `Codio Community <https://community.codio.com/>`_ directly.

 This forum does not replace our in-product customer support chat or our help center, please continue to use the support chat for product issues, and refer to our help center for product use guidance.